kingkokopanda/Bento_Grid/README-template.md

 - Live Site URL: [Bento Grid](https://kingkokopanda.github.io/Bento_Grid/)

 ## My process
-First Experience with CSS Grid
-	•	This was my first time using the CSS Grid layout, and it proved to be a powerful tool for creating structured, modular designs.
+This was my first time using the CSS Grid layout, and it proved to be a powerful tool for creating structured, modular designs.
-	•	I learned how grid tracks, gaps, and alignment properties come together to create a cohesive layout.
+I learned how grid tracks, gaps, and alignment properties come together to create a cohesive layout.
-	•	Understanding the flexibility of grid-template-areas and grid-template-columns/rows allowed me to experiment and achieve the desired bento-box effect.
+Understanding the flexibility of grid-template-areas and grid-template-columns/rows allowed me to experiment and achieve the desired bento-box effect.

-Previous Knowledge of rem Units Paid Off
+-Previous Knowledge of rem Units Paid Off
-	•	Having used rem for scaling in previous projects gave me a solid foundation for consistent spacing and typography in this project.
+Having used rem for scaling in previous projects gave me a solid foundation for consistent spacing and typography in this project.
-	•	I realized how beneficial rem is for responsive design, especially when paired with grid layouts.
+I realized how beneficial rem is for responsive design, especially when paired with grid layouts.

 ### Built with

 - Semantic HTML5 markup